estevanmendes/RL_Policy_Gradient/readme.md

 ## Package Structure.

-Most of the functions inside the Utils package were used as a static method inside the BasePolicyGradient Class (which is encompassed on BasePolicyGradine.py file)
+Most of the functions inside the Utils package were used as a static method inside the BasePolicyGradient Class (which is encompassed on the BasePolicyGradine.py file)
-The Test package contains very simples test to check if the class are working well.
+The Test package contains a very simple test to check if the class is working well.

 ```
 PolicyGradient/